-Compliance policies: Compliance policies define the rules and settings that a device must comply with to be considered compliant by conditional access polices.
-You can also use compliance policies to monitor and remediate compliance issues with devices independently of conditional access.
+Compliance policies define the rules and settings that a device must comply with to be considered compliant by conditional access policies.
+Also use compliance policies to monitor and remediate compliance issues with devices independently of conditional access.
 For details, see Device compliance policies.

-Endpoint Protection: Starting in Configuration Manager 1802, the Endpoint Protection workload can be transitioned to Intune.
-For more information, see Endpoint Protection for Microsoft Intune and Workloads able to be transitioned to Intune
+Starting in Configuration Manager 1802, the Endpoint Protection workload can be transitioned to Intune.
+For more information, see Endpoint Protection for Microsoft Intune and Workloads able to be transitioned to Intune.

 Install Configuration Manager client to the devices enrolled in Intune

-When Windows 10 devices are enrolled in Intune, you can install the Configuration Manager client on the devices (using a specific command-line argument) to prepare the clients for co-management.
+When Windows 10 devices are enrolled in Intune, install the Configuration Manager client on the devices using a specific command-line to prepare the clients for co-management.
 Then, you enable co-management from the Configuration Manager console to start moving specific workloads to Intune for specific Windows 10 devices.
-For Windows 10 devices that are not yet enrolled in Intune, you can use automatic enrollment in Azure to enroll the devices.
-For new Windows 10 devices, you can use Windows AutoPilot to configure the Out of Box Experience (OOBE), which includes automatic enrollment that enrolls devices in Intune.
+For Windows 10 devices that aren't yet enrolled in Intune, use automatic enrollment in Azure to enroll the devices.
+For new Windows 10 devices, use Windows AutoPilot to configure the Out of Box Experience (OOBE), which includes automatic enrollment that enrolls devices in Intune.